theQuiltingRiverOtter/secretMessageMath/README.md

     CSS:  All styling

-    HTML: Add space for the returned secret message
+    HTML: Add space for the returned secret message, add more form inputs to give user more flexibility (i.e. if they only want the 4,7,8,9 times tables, they could just select those)